Tangelos are easy to grow in home and backyard gardens.

 Tangelo fruits can vary in color and size but are commonly about the size of an orange.
 They generally have loose skin and are easier to peel than oranges.
 They are readily distinguished from oranges by a characteristic “nipple” at the stem end.

-Tangelo flavor is tart and tangy; the fruit is aromatic; they can be juicy at the expense of flesh.
-Tangelos are best adapted to hot climates.
+Tangelo’s flavor is tart and tangy; the fruit is aromatic; they can be juicy at the expense of flesh.
+Tangelos are sometimes referred to as “Honeybells”.

 - Plant tangelos in compost-rich, loamy soil that is well-drained.
 Keep the soil evenly moist.
 Protect plants with plant blankets if temperatures near freezing are forecast.

 - Dwarf tangelos can be grown in containers.
 Choose a container at least 18 inches deep and wide.
 Move tangelos to larger containers after a year or two.

 - Tangelos can be grown indoors in a very brightly lit spot.
 Potting soil should be coarse, acidic, and well-drained.
 Tangelos growing in containers in cold-winter regions should be moved indoors in autumn before the first frost.